CS-SI/SafeScale/doc/USAGE.md

 <br>
 It is composed internally of 2 layers:
 - `Infra` which manages Cloud Provider resources with an abstraction layer
-- `Platform` which allows to create and manage clusters
+- `Platform` which allows creating and managing clusters

 #### <a name="safescaled_config">Configuration</a>